Larisa-Antsifrova/se-school-hw06-messagequeue/README.md

 - Email and password are required.
 - The fields are validated only for their presence.
-- If a user with the provided e-mail and/or password does not exist in database, general error message is returned.
+- If a user with the provided e-mail and/or password does not exist in the database, a general error message is returned.
 - If validation is successful and credentials are right, the JSON Web Token is created and returned.
-- JWT has limited life span.
+- JWT has a limited life span.

 #### Login request